anoopemacs/typeface0/README.md

 # Frontend
 The frontend is built using React and React-router.
 The frontend project was created using create-react-app.

-How is the state handled?
-Ans: All the state is handled by the backend.
-The frontend is a pure function that accepts only React props.
+The entire state of the frontend is stored in the state variable `fileList` in the file frontend/src/App.js